 Qatar has a strong track record of hosting international sporting events, developing sporting talent and investing in world-class training facilities.

 Sport plays a major role in the Qatar National Vision 2030.
 Our ambition is to become a global leader in sports and bring the world together through sustainable sports development, building on our achievements to date.

 A global hub for sport

 Qatar has played host to more than 500 international sporting events in the past 15 years, across all sports and age groups.

-Throughout the years, Qatar has been the venue for many other international championships, including the 2006 Asian Games, the 2015 Men’s Handball World Championship, the 2015 AIBA World Boxing Championship, the 48th Artistic Gymnastics World Championships, the International Handball Federation Super Globe and the 2019 ANOC World Beach Games as well as the 2019 FIFA Club World Cup.
-We also look forward to hosting the 2020 FIFA Club World Cup, the IJF Masters 2020 and the 2023 FINA World Championships.
+Throughout the years, Qatar has been the venue for many other international championships, including the 2006 Asian Games, the 2015 Men’s Handball World Championship, the 2015 AIBA World Boxing Championship, the 48th Artistic Gymnastics World Championships, the International Handball Federation Super Globe, the 2019 ANOC World Beach Games, the FIFA Club World Cup Qatar 2019 and 2020 as well as the IJF Masters 2020.
+We also look forward to hosting the 2023 FINA World Championships and the 2023 AFC Asian Cup.

 Annual international tournaments held in Qatar include the ExxonMobil Qatar Open (tennis), the Commercial Bank Qatar Masters (golf) and the MotoGP Superbike Championship.

-We are also incredibly proud to host the 2022 World Cup, the first in the Arab World, to help change perceptions and drive development across the entire region.
+The country is incredibly proud of hosting the 2022 World Cup, the first in the Arab World, which have changed perceptions and drove development across the entire region.

 “Doha has become a beacon of pride, thanks to the guidance and directives of His Highness the Amir, who has established Qatar’s global status, and made sport one of the important factors in the pillars of sustainable development of the country.”